2015-16 STUDENT-ATHLETE HANDBOOK

-The Clemson University Athletic Department (CUAD), its coaching staff, physicians, athletics trainers and administrators strongly believe that the use of illegal drugs, abuse of prescription drugs, use of performance enhancing drugs, and the abuse of alcohol are detrimental to the physical and mental well-being of its student-athletes.
-Improper drug use poses health and safety risks to the student-athlete, may be against the law, and constitutes a violation of team rules.
-Therefore, CUAD has implemented a mandatory program of education, drug testing and counseling/rehabilitation to protect the health and safety of student-athletes and students associated with Clemson Athletics.
+The Clemson University Athletic Department (“CUAD”), its coaching staff, physicians, athletics trainers and administrators strongly believe that the use of illegal drugs, abuse of prescription drugs, use of performance enhancing drugs, and the abuse of alcohol (collectively “substance abuse”) are detrimental to the physical and mental well-being of its student-athletes.
+Substance abuse poses health and safety risks to the student-athlete, may be against the law and constitute a violation of CUAD and/or team rules.
+Therefore, CUAD has implemented a mandatory program of education, drug testing and counseling/rehabilitation to protect the health and safety of student-athletes and other students associated with Clemson Athletics.
 This program, known as the Substance Use/Abuse Program, is separate from, and supplements and complements, both the National Collegiate Athletic Association (“NCAA”) Drug-Testing Program and the Clemson University Alcohol and Drug Use Policies as well as the Clemson University Athletic Department Standard of Conduct/Disciplinary Policy, team rules, and federal, state and local laws and regulations.

-The purpose of the CUAD drug testing, education, and counseling/rehabilitation program is to inform student-athletes of the dangers associated with substance abuse, prevent improper drug and alcohol use in athletics and, where detected, to eliminate it, preferably through medical treatment, education, and imposition of corrective actions where appropriate.
+The goals of the CUAD Substance Use/Abuse Program are to inform student-athletes of the dangers associated with substance abuse, prevent improper drug and alcohol use in athletics and, where detected, to eliminate it, preferably through medical treatment, education, and imposition of corrective actions where appropriate.
 This Substance Use/Abuse Program seeks:

 · To educate individuals regarding the dangers associated with drug and alcohol use and abuse;

-· To identify through random testing those individuals who may be currently using, abusing or are otherwise involved in illegal drug use;
+· To identify through, among other avenues, testing those individuals who may be currently using, abusing or are otherwise involved in illegal and/or improper drug use;

-· To recommend and provide confidential treatment for those individuals with substance-related problems; and,
+· To recommend and provide confidential treatment for those individuals with substance/abuse-related problems; and,

-· To provide corrective actions for those individuals with drug and alcohol-related problems.
+· To provide corrective actions for those individuals who have engaged in substance abuse.

 Drug Testing for Cause

 In addition to random testing, student-athletes are also subject to drug testing if there is cause to believe that they may be using prohibited substances.
-Circumstances that constitute cause include, but are not limited to the following: current involvement with the criminal justice system for drug-related activities, admission of a current drug problem, or a pattern of aberrant behavior or observation of substance abuse by a CUAD staff member.
+Circumstances which constitute cause include, but are not limited to, the following: a violation of the CUAD Conduct of Conduct/Discipline Policy that involves drug-related activities, admission of a current drug problem, a pattern of aberrant behavior or observation of substance abuse by a CUAD staff member.
 Any coach, CUAD administrator or athletic staff member who has cause for concern may request that a student undergo testing.
-These requests may be submitted to the director of athletics or his/her designee, director of performance or associate director of athletics for administration.
-A record of requests made and their disposition will be on file with the associate director of athletics or his/her designee for administration.
+These requests may be submitted to the director of athletics who shall have the sole discretion in deciding whether cause exists.